Shiva0krishna/API-gateway/README.md

 # api-gateway-express
 This is a simple API gateway for nodejs application running on the express framework.
+Update your links to desired  applications to connect  between them without any restrictions of cors.
 ....

 ## How to use?